 Corrosion can also cause a fatal accident.
 As the tank is aging, rust, as well as corrosion, are unavoidable.
 Although there is an anode rod inside the tank, in 4 or 5 years, the rod’s quality will worsen.
 Following it, the iron element in the tank will rust and corrode.
 This issue can level up the pressure amount in the tank and cause it to explode.

 Water Heater Exploding Noise

-If your water heater makes popping sounds, it is signaling that there is the excessive amount of sediment in the tank.
+If your water heater makes popping sounds, it is signaling that there is an excessive amount of sediment in the tank.
 Flushing the water out can be the solution.
-In another way, if you hear a screeching sound from it, you have to have fast response to that.
+In another way, if you hear a screeching sound from it, you have to have a fast response to that.
 A screeching sound means there is something wrong with the water flow.
 Most probably, the valve is in trouble.
 You have to check the valve and fix it.

 How Many Water Heaters Explode a Year?

 Water heater explosion is a rare case.
 There are not any specific statistics dealing with this hazardous accident.
 However, once it occurs, in the worst case, it can shatter the whole building.
 Just like a bomb when exploding, the area surrounds it will no longer be the same.

 Despite its rarity to occur, the water heater explosion has been counted responsible for more than 5,000 home fire cases in 2010 based on the data recorded in NFPA (National Fire Protection Association).
 That number was resulting in 80 deaths as well as approximately 200 injured casualties.
 More than $100 million property was damaged.

 You can take several steps to prevent such an accident from happening in your home.
 Follow the instructions written on your water heater.
 You also need to do the maintenance in routine.
 All in all, an exploding water heater does not have to occur once you are being acknowledged about the item.